Tokens on Ergo#

 - A single box can hold up to 255 secondary tokens.

 The Ergo reference implementation wallet uses specific registers in a unique way, although the protocol doesn't enforce this:

 R6- number of decimal places

-- You could use additional registers (
+- Additional registers (

-R9) for asset-specific information
+R9) can store asset-specific information

 There are certain indirect limitations to consider:

 - The size of a box should not exceed 4 kilobytes.

 - The presence of tokens increases the computational cost of the transaction.